AmirHajimohamadi/PokemonApp/README.md

 # Pokemon App

-This is a forked version of Pokemon App with animations, beautiful UI and network call.
+This is a forked version of Pokemon App with animations, fantastic UI and network call.

 ## YouTube Tutorials
 ### Hindi